 It is actually quite simple and forthright.
 When you genuinely behave lovingly towards someone, it means you love that person.

-I know, I know – it is hard to fathom, but whether you choose believe and accept it or not, love is not a concept – it is an action.
+I know, I know – it is hard to fathom, but whether you choose to believe and accept it or not, love is not a concept – it is an action.
 Most people get wrapped up around this seemingly abstract concept because they are trying to associate it with questions such as “What is freedom?” or “What is patriotism?”.
-So remember, love is not a concept.
+So, remember love is not a concept.
 It is an action.
 An action that you can willingly and deliberately execute, and you should – often.
 Be it [especially] towards your fellow Marines, our planet, a hobby or your favorite food; willingly and deliberately execute love as an action.

 So now you may have learned that to ask, “What is love?” is the equivalent of asking, “What is walking?” or “What is breathing?”
 If you’ve ever seen someone walking or breathing, you know precisely what those actions involve.

 The Hebrew word for love, ahavah, reveals this true definition of love.
 The very word ahavah is built upon the root consonants h‑v, which means “to give.”
 In order for love to be real love, it has to be expressed as an action.
 If you love your significant other, then show it.
 Likewise, when you are loved, that will show, too.
 You will recognize it by the way you are treated.